Charmed PostgreSQL K8s

 postgresql-k8s/1 active idle 10.1.188.209

-state is expected due to not-yet established relation (integration) between applications.
+The blocked state is expected due to not-yet established relation (integration) between applications.

 Relate to PostgreSQL

 Now that the Database Integrator Charm has been set up, we can relate it to PostgreSQL.
 This will automatically create a username, password, and database for the Database Integrator Charm.
-Relate the two applications with:

-juju relate data-integrator postgresql-k8s
+juju integrate data-integrator postgresql-k8s

-Wait for juju status --watch 1s
+Wait for juju status --watch 1s to show all applications/units as active:

 Model Controller Cloud/Region Version SLA Timestamp